The Cabin On Montana offers a unique lodging option only a few blocks from downtown for those visiting Bozeman, Montana.

 All bath, laundry and cleaning products are organic, hypoallergenic and environmentally friendly.

 Cabin On Montana Bicyclists ride at their own risk.
 The owners of the Cabin On Montana are not responsible for any accident or injury that may occur while riding.

 Please lock bikes at all times.
 The combo is: **** These are the last four digits of Reno’s phone number.

 Bike pump is in one of the panniers and there is one on the porch

 The Grill On Montana is in the back.
 You may need to turn the propane on before you use it.

 The tank should be full but if you do run out, there is an extra tank under the grill.

 There is a safe in the Master Bedroom closet.
-The code for the safe will be shared with guests prior to check-in
+The code for the safe is (we will let you know via a text prior to arrival)

 For The Birds